matchilling/com.matchilling.www/src/pages/article/2020-04-27-restful-pagination-in-spring-using-link-header/index.md

 tags  : 'Spring, How-to, REST'
 ---

-Pagination is a mechanism for managing big result sets in any kind of application.
+Pagination is a mechanism for managing big result sets in any application.
 This quick tutorial focuses on implementing pagination in a RESTful API, using Spring MVC :leaves: and Spring Data without the help of the Spring HATEOAS project.

 ![A completely unrelated photo - Peratallada, Baix Empordà © matchilling](./peratallada.jpg 'A completely unrelated photo - Peratallada, Baix Empordà © matchilling')
 *A completely unrelated photo - Peratallada, Baix Empordà © [matchilling](https://www.instagram.com/p/B1x4Tu-Jkwt/)*

+## Quick Introduction

+Additionally, to increasing throughput and evolving your API design, paginating APIs can help with scaling.
+Quite often, APIs need to handle large datasets, and an API call might end up fetching thousands of items.
+Returning too many records can oppress the backend and even slow down clients that can't handle large datasets.
+For that purpose, it's crucial to paginate large result sets and split them into smaller chunks to minimise response times and make the response more comfortable to consume.

+Enough for the introduction part, let's get back to Spring.

 ## Why not just using Spring HATEOAS?

 Don't get me wrong, [Spring HATEOAS](https://spring.io/projects/spring-hateoas) is an excellent tool and provides some nice APIs to ease creating REST representations that follow the HATEOAS principle.
-However, it certainly comes with some implementation overhead on the client- and server-side, or it can sometimes just not fit into your existing API design.
+However, it certainly comes with some implementation overhead on the client- and server-side, or it sometimes just doesn't fit into your existing API design.

 My use case was an MVP which serialises and exposes the domain entities directly via a restful interface without using dedicated data transfer objects.
 Yes, a [recommended strategy](https://stackoverflow.com/questions/36174516/rest-api-dtos-or-not) is to use DTOs, but I usually tend to keep it simple at the beginning and only introduce this additional abstraction layer when necessary.